brigadecore/brigade-utils/readme.md

 ## The Kind library

-[Kind][kind] (Kubernetes in Docker) is a tool for creating a local Kubernetes cluster using Docker containers as nodes, nd it is a very fast and convenient way of setting up a Kubernetes cluster for testing.
+[Kind][kind] (Kubernetes in Docker) is a tool for creating a local Kubernetes cluster using Docker containers as nodes, and it is a very fast and convenient way of setting up a Kubernetes cluster for testing.

 But while [setting it up locally is straightforward][kind-getting-started], running a Kind cluster inside your Kubernetes cluster (for various end-to-end testing scenarios) is rather difficult.
 This library abstracts all that, and creating and using a cluster can be easily achieved with Brigade: